blockmate-io/blockmate-react-link/README.md

 to `https://api.blockmate.io/v1/exchange/deposit/initialize` and receive a `depositId` in return.
 You will need this `depositId` in the next steps.

+#### Initializing a withdrawal
+A withdrawal process has to be initialized on your backend first.
+You provide withdrawal parameters to `https://api.blockmate.io/v1/exchange/withdrawal/initialize` and receive a `withdrawalId` in return.
+You will need this `withdrawalId` in the next steps.

 #### React
 For usage in React, you will only need to include  the `LinkModal` component in